 Even if you can’t identify the root cause of your dog’s stress, you may be able to support a calm, balanced demeanor with CBD.
 Zebra CBD Canine Oil promotes a calming effect and normal, balanced behavior in your dog.
 It may help with stress, sleep and your dog’s cognitive function, and it contains no detectable THC, so it won’t make your dog high.
 It’s easy to administer with the included syringe, so you can give it to your dog when needed.
 (Use CBD only in adult dogs).

 Zebra CBD Canine Stress & Calming Chews, along with our range of CBD dog products, also support a calming effect and promote relaxation in your dog.
 They promote balanced behavior and are ideal for dogs that exhibit nervousness and hyperactivity in response to environmentally induced stress.
-These chews are easy to give to your dog and feature a tasty beef flavor, ensuring your furry friend enjoys their daily dose of relaxation.Discover the natural benefits of CBD calming chews for dogs and explore our full lineup of CBD solutions to enhance your pet's overall well-being.
+These easy-to-administer chews feature a tasty beef flavor, ensuring your furry friend enjoys their daily dose of relaxation.Discover the natural benefits of CBD calming chews for dogs and explore our full lineup of CBD solutions to enhance your pet's overall well-being.

 Take your dog to the vet.
 If you suspect that your dog has pica or another underlying health condition, take him to the vet for a checkup.
 Your vet will be able to evaluate your dog’s overall health and may have additional strategies to help you keep him from eating toilet paper.